ma-compbio-lab/Heimdall/README.md

 # Heimdall

 # Demo notebooks coming soon
-Demo notebooks for novel Fg, Fe, Fc construction and experiment pipeline will be posted in the coming days
+Demo notebooks for novel Fg, Fe, Fc construction, experiment pipeline, as well as data files will be posted in the coming days

 # Installation